- School Exams

 Tourism/IT/ITES/Healthcare/Electronics/Agriculture/Beauty and Wellness.

-- The admit card of Meghalaya 10th exams will be released in the March 2021, tentatively.
+- The admit card of Meghalaya 10th exams was released in the February 2023.

 - The admit card is an important document to sit for the examination.

 - No student is allowed to enter the exam hall without the admit card.

 - It mentions student name, roll number, centre name and address, exam schedule and examination instruction.

 - School ID

 MBOSE has announced the MBOSE SSLC result 2023 on May 26, 2023.
 The result is available online along the facility to download certificates.
 Students can check Meghalaya SSLC 2023 result by entering the roll number in the result window.
 A list of top 20 candidates and subject toppers list is also published along with the result.
 Students can also check the result of Meghalaya SSLC via SMS.

 Here are the simple steps to view MBOSE SSLC 2023 Result online: